 At Aurora Health Care, heart transplantation is close to our hearts.
 In fact, we completed the Midwest’s first heart transplant in 1968, just a few months after the first heart transplant in the world.
-Over the past 50 years, we’ve performed almost 900 heart transplants.
+Over the past 50 years, we’ve performed over 900 heart transplants.

 Aurora’s heart transplant recipients have results that are better than national averages.
 That means they are living longer with their new heart than people who receive a heart transplant elsewhere.

 We’re proud that our personalized care and expertise keep people healthier for years after their transplant.
 After all, living longer means more time for family, friends and everything else that makes life precious.

 We understand that good health goes beyond our excellent results.
 The heart of the matter is how we care for you before, during and after surgery.

 When you come to Aurora for heart transplant, you can count on:

 Our Transplant Services department transplants other organs, too.
 We offer kidney, liver and pancreas transplantation.
 Learn more about our transplant services.

 If you’re suffering from congestive heart failure, severe coronary artery disease or a heart defect that medications can’t heal, you may need a heart transplant to save your life.